Father Time (DC Comics): Fictional character biography

-Father Time is the commander of the Super Human Advanced Defense Executive (S.H.A.D.E.), a Patriot Act-funded covert operations group employing metahumans to fight terrorism.
+Father Time is the commander of the Super Human Advanced Defense Executive (S.H.A.D.E.), a Patriot Act-funded covert operations group that employs metahumans to combat terrorism.
 His own concerns appear to have at least as much to do with consolidating power as with national security.
-In Uncle Sam and the Freedom Fighters #1, he assassinates a presidential candidate applying too much scrutiny on S.H.A.D.E., and replaces him with a double, Gonzo the Mechanical Bastard.
+He assassinates a presidential candidate applying too much scrutiny on S.H.A.D.E., and replaces him with a double, Gonzo the Mechanical Bastard.

 Father Time first appeared in Grant Morrison's Seven Soldiers of Victory: Frankenstein #3, temporarily pressing the undead assassin into S.H.A.D.E. service.
-During the event known as World War III, Time and S.H.A.D.E. try to stop the rampaging Black Adam, and Adam rips off Time's face.
+During the World War III storyline, Time and S.H.A.D.E. try to stop the rampaging Black Adam, and Adam rips off Time's face.
+Time is hospitalized, then metamorphoses into a new form.

-Time, confined to a hospital bed, then metamorphoses into a new form.
-He next appeared in the Infinite Crisis tie-in The Battle for Blüdhaven, and appears to be a major player in the new Freedom Fighters miniseries.

 Father Time is reborn in a new body on New Year's Day to accompany the new year.
-In Frankenstein, he appears as a young black man wearing a costume resembling The Spirit's, but wearing a bowler hat.
-This is his appearance when Black Adam rips his face off.
-The Father Time shown in Freedom Fighters, on the other hand, is an elderly white man with long hair and a Buffalo Bill beard, except for the seventh and eighth issues, in which he resembles an African-American Doctor Occult.
-In September 2011, The New 52 rebooted DC's continuity and Father Time still exists in this new timeline, first seen with the appearance of an elementary-age Japanese girl, complete with school uniform, wearing a domino mask as seen in The New 52: Futures End.
+In Frankenstein, he appears as a young black man wearing a costume resembling the Spirit's, but wearing a bowler hat.
+The Father Time shown in Freedom Fighters is an elderly man with long hair and a beard.
+In September 2011, The New 52 rebooted DC's continuity and Father Time still exists in this new timeline, first seen with the appearance of an elementary-age Japanese girl wearing a domino mask.

-For most of the new Uncle Sam and The Freedom Fighters series, Father Time was depicted as a villain, but in issue eight he reveals that he knew the danger Gonzo posed all along, and created the new versions of Doll Man, Phantom Lady, etc., to bring Uncle Sam forth, make his new team heroes in the public eye, and defeat Gonzo's plan.
-When Gonzo is defeated, Time takes himself and his S.H.A.D.E. soldiers into the timestream.
+For most of the Uncle Sam and the Freedom Fighters series, Father Time is depicted as a villain.
+It is later revealed that he knew the danger Gonzo posed all along, and assembled the new members of the Freedom Fighters to bring Uncle Sam forth, make his new team heroes in the public eye, and defeat Gonzo.

 Powers and abilities

 Father Time possesses invulnerability and enhanced strength to nigh-superhuman levels, enough to engage the Atomic Knights in battle.
 At the beginning of each year, he regenerates and takes on a new appearance.
-In The New 52, Father Time has stated that he generates a new appearance every decade rather than every year.
+In The New 52, Father Time instead regenerates every decade.